manojmanivannan/manojmanivannan/README.md

 ## Hi there 👋!
 - ✋ I’m Manoj Manivannan, a Data Analyst Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> based in the UK.
-- 💼 I'm working for a Software company in the telecom sector.
+- 💼 Currently, I work at a leading software company within the telecom sector.
-- 👀 I’m interested in Machine Learning & AI
+- 👀 My passions lie in Machine Learning and Artificial Intelligence.
-- 🌱 I’m currently learning advanced techniques in Data Analytics and Data Engineering
+- 🌱 I am at the forefront of innovation, leading the development of an AI chatbot designed to interact seamlessly with proprietary APIs and tools.
-- 📫 How to reach me: Drop an email to manojm18@live.in
+- 📫 Feel free to reach out to me via email at manojm18@live.in

 ### Skills: